-Utter Threat To Cause Death or Bodily Harm
+Utter Threats To Cause Death

 Utter threat to cause death, or utter threat to cause bodily harm is a serious charge.
 Although not always, this charge often arises in context with other domestic violence charges.
 It is also sometimes coupled with a charge of extortion.
 Our team of experienced Criminal Lawyers have successfully defended utter threat charges of all types and circumstances.
 We have negotiated the withdrawal of charges, obtained outright acquittals, and sometimes negotiated a peace bond.
 There are a number of defences to this charge and it is often difficult for the Crown to establish proof beyond reasonable doubt.
 Call us, we can help.

 264.1 (1) Every one commits an offence who, in any manner, knowingly utters, conveys or causes any person to receive a threa

 (a) to cause death or bodily harm to any person;

 (b) to burn, destroy or damage real or personal property; or

 (c) to kill, poison or injure an animal or bird that is the property of any person.